stoneforestwhu/cs_note/cuda_c_programming_guide/chapter3.md

 ​        It is invalid to synchronize or query the execution status of a stream which is being captured or a captured event, because they do not represent items scheduled for execution.
 It is also invalid to query the execution status of or synchronize a broader handle which encompasses an active stream capture, such as a device or context handle when any associated stream is in capture mode.

 ​        When any stream in the same context is being captured, and it was not created with cudaStreamNonBlocking(这是一个flag，并不是函数), any attempted use of the legacy stream is invalid.
-This is because the legacy stream handle at all times encompasses these other streams; enqueueing to the legacy stream would create a dependency on the streams being captured, and querying it or synchronizing it would query or synchronize the streams being captured.
+This is because the legacy stream handle at all times encompasses(包含，涉及，包围) these other streams; enqueueing to the legacy stream would create a dependency on the streams being captured, and querying it or synchronizing it would query or synchronize the streams being captured.

 ​        It is therefore also invalid to call synchronous APIs in this case.
 Synchronous APIs, such as cudaMemcpy(), enqueue work to the legacy stream and synchronize it before returning.